collective/plone.formwidget.masterselect/README.rst

 MasterSelectWidget
 ==================

-This is a z3cform widget based on the orginal n Archetypes widget which controls the vocabulary or display of other fields on an edit page.
+This is a z3cform widget based on the orginal Archetypes widget which controls the vocabulary or display of other fields on an edit page.
 It needs to be given information about which fields to control and how to control them.

-Feel free to help edit this document to help expain things better!
+Feel free to help edit this document to help explain things better!

 Example